Total Complaints

 Mileage: 40,000

 The engine made a knocking sound and i pulled over on the side of the road took the car to MB dealership to get the recall fixed but i was told the recall cannot be fixed until the engine is fixed.
 MBUSA refuses to replace the engine even though it is fully covered under warranty.
 Thus because i cannot get a recall done for my safety unless i get an engine replaced.
 This is absolutely horrible.
-MB knows they produced a bad engine and are forcing us to pay out of our pocket then they will fix the
+MB knows they produced a bad engine and are forcing us to pay out of our pocket then they will fix the recall on the car.

 Engine failure.
 Engine has no compression which is causing injection fueler to fail.
 The head engine has gone bad at 50,000 miles.
 Head engine must be replaced and is on back order per Mercerdes Benz.
 After research on the issue Iâve noticed the Year/Make/Model this is issue is common at the 40k-50k mile mark.
 This is a manufactured issue that Mercerdes needs to fix if so common within the car and also unsafe.
 Not okay for a new car to have engine failure this early